thedarkjester/ConsensysAssignment/README.md

 2. configs - this is where the site configuration is for the `lite-server` web server hosting the html and javascript
 3. coverage - not committed, but when `truffle run coverage`is run outputs the reports there
 4. contracts - all the soldity contracts
 5. docs - additional readme documents ( [Design pattern decisions](./docs/design_pattern_decisions.md "Design pattern decisions") , [Avoiding common attacks](./docs/avoiding_common_attacks.md "Avoiding common attacks") and [Deployed addresses](./docs/deployed_addresses.txt "deployed_addresses.txt") )
+6. gasCosts - In there, there is a gasReporterOutput.html file that is generated when running tests - this will be used in future learnings to optimise gas usage
-6. migrations - Truffle instructions on how to deploy the contracts
+7. migrations - Truffle instructions on how to deploy the contracts
-7. node_modules - not committed - created when `npm install`is run downloading components
+8. node_modules - not committed - created when `npm install` is run downloading components
-8. src - all the source code for the UI
+9. src - all the source code for the UI
 	1. css - styling for the site
 	2. js - all the javascript libraries (some not in modules)
 	3. index.html file for the main page
-9. test - all the javascript - mocha/chai tests for the contracts
+10. test - all the javascript - mocha/chai tests for the contracts
 	1. Library - an example safe text library (coded manually in the contracts for ease of use and cost saving)
 	2. OwnerManagedLite - all the multi-sig tests for ownership, activation and financial actions
 	3. Shop - all the tests for the shop creation, product management and purchasing
-	4. Note: the OwnerManagedLite is inherited by the Shop for ownership outside of the main contract
+	4. Note: the `OwnerManagedLite is inherited` by the ShopFactory as well as Shop to set ownership per contract instance
-10. gasCosts - In there, there is a gasReporterOutput.html file that is generated when running tests - this will be used in future learnings to optimise gas usage

 ## Prerequisite knowledge and components required
-1. Ubuntu Virtual machine
+1. Ubuntu Virtual machine (I used)
 2. Node JS is installed - (everything was tested under `version 12.18.3`)
 3. Git ( it is assumed you know how to use Git and have relevant HTTPS/SSH capability to clone)
 4. A Browser with the MetaMask extension installed (and knowledge on how to use it)